 Our clothing drive competition ran over the course of 2 weeks, and everyone was encouraged to bring in any gently used or new clothes and shoes of all sizes.
 We separated the company into 4 teams, and the winning team, “Team Snowman,” donated a total of 121 pounds of clothing.
-We were able to collect a grand total of 290 POUNDS clothes and shoes.
+We were able to collect a grand total of 290 POUNDS of clothes and shoes.
 The items collected included men’s, women’s, and children’s clothing and shoes, and more than 1,000 items were donated.

-This year we decided to donate all items to the Assistance League of Seattle.
+This year, we decided to donate all items to the Assistance League of Seattle.
 Located in Wallingford, the Assistance League of Seattle was founded in 1962.
 When donations are given to the organization, volunteers sort through the donations to find items they can re-sell and then bring back to life in their thrift store.
-One third of the organization’s income comes from their thrift store, and 86 cents on the dollar goes back to buying brand new clothing for children.
+One-third of the organization’s income comes from their thrift store, and 86 cents on the dollar goes back to buying brand-new clothing for children.
 A huge reason we decided to give to the Assistance League is because of their Operation School Bell program.
 The program provides more than 2,100 children with the clothes and items they need, “empowering young students to reach their full potential by focusing on school, not their need for basic clothing.”
 Everything the the Assistance League isn’t able to sell in their thrift store is given to local homeless shelters, providing their local neighborhood with an abundance of clothes and shoes.

 We at Highspot were so happy to donate to such a wonderful cause.
 We definitely plan to hold another clothing competition like this next year, hopefully receiving double the amount of clothes!